You are here

 - Seclusion and restraints should never be used as punishment or discipline or for the convenience of staff.

 - Medication should never be used as a “chemical restraint” to reduce the ability of a consumer to move for purposes of discipline or staff convenience.
-Mental Health America calls on professional associations and the federal government to develop practice guidelines for such emergency medical interventions to avoid the use of chemical restraints.
+MHA calls on professional associations and the federal government to develop practice guidelines for emergency medical interventions to avoid the use of chemical restraints.

 - All staff should be trained and demonstrate competence in non-physical intervention and de-escalation techniques to prevent the use of seclusion and restraints and in the safest and least restrictive ways to use seclusion and restraints.
 These trainings should take place when staff are first hired and continually at regular intervals.
 Only staff persons who have received this training should be involved in seclusion or restraint of consumers.
-The Federal Center for Mental Health Services should develop a curriculum for states to certify trainers to do this work.
+HHS, SAMHSA and the Center for Mental Health Services should develop a curriculum for states to certify trainers to do this work.

-- Psychiatric facilities should encourage consumers to develop advance directives that address the extreme conditions in which seclusion and restraints may be used and detail alternative techniques that the consumer authorizes to diffuse his or her agitation and problematic behavior prior to the imposition of seclusion or restraints.28 Engaging consumers in this activity should take place immediately upon admission or at the next clinically appropriate time because a disproportionately large number of seclusion and restraint events take place in the first few days after a person is admitted to a psychiatric facility.
+- Psychiatric facilities should encourage people in treatment to develop advance directives that specify the conditions in which they authorize that seclusion and restraints be used and detail alternative techniques that the person in treatment requests to help reduce his or her agitation and problematic behavior prior to the imposition of seclusion or restraints.28 Engaging consumers in this activity should take place immediately upon admission or at the next clinically appropriate time because a disproportionately large number of seclusion and restraint events take place in the first few days after a person is admitted to a psychiatric facility.

-- Facilities should be sufficiently staffed to prevent the concern or need for restraints and seclusion.
+- Facilities should be sufficiently constructed, maintained and staffed to prevent the need for restraints and seclusion.

-- Weakened Federal regulatory standards on seclusion and restraint, including the Final Rule's less stringent interpretation of the “one-hour rule,” should be returned to their previous strength in order to safeguard the rights of residents and ensure their well-being.
+- Weakened federal regulatory standards on seclusion and restraint, including the Final Rule's less stringent interpretation of the “one-hour rule,” should be returned to their previous strength in order to safeguard the rights of residents and ensure their well-being.
 Note that PA has successfully implemented a 30-minute policy.

 - To reduce and ultimately eliminate the use of seclusion and restraints, the federal government and the states should drastically improve the mechanisms currently available to monitor these activities and the harm caused by them to mental health consumers.
 As one step to improve monitoring of the use and abuse of seclusion and restraints, MHA calls on the states to publish on their websites data on the use of seclusion and restraints including the number of hours spent in restraint for each public facility and any private facility contracting with the state as well as data on any injuries or deaths associated with the use of seclusion and restraint and diversion to correctional facilities.
 To the extent feasible, states should measure hours of seclusion and restraint use per hours of treatment, using the forms and information technology used by SAMHSA and NASMHPD in the Alternatives to Restraint and Seclusion grants.

-- External monitoring groups comprised of consumer advocates, family members, and concerned citizens should be established in each state.11 External monitors can educate the public and key policy-makers about the needs and problems of consumers.
+- External monitoring groups comprised of consumer advocates, family members, and concerned citizens should be established in each state.29 External monitors can educate the public and key policy-makers about the needs and problems of consumers.
 Subject to strict confidentiality protection consistent with HIPAA, these monitors should be allowed to visit facilities any time and should file written reports to which the facilities must respond in a timely manner.

 - Psychiatric facilities should be required to have offices of consumer or recipient affairs staffed by consumers and advocates that have meaningful participation in governance and policy-making activities, particularly regarding the use of seclusion and restraints.

-- Public education and outreach is needed to better inform consumers, family members, and advocates about best practices for preventing the use of seclusion and restraint in order that they are aware of what activities should be conducted by facilities.
+- Public education and outreach is needed to better inform consumers, family members, and advocates about best practices for preventing the use of seclusion and restraints to ensure that they are aware of what can and should be done.